MatthewXavierDunn/untyped-lambda-calculus/README.md

 **if-then-else**

 ```
-lamb> if True then a else b
+lam> if True then a else b
 a
 ```

 **let-in**

 ```
-lamb> let f x = x in f a
+lam> let f x = x in f a
 a
 ```